qutas/egh455_gui_example/INSTRUCTIONS.md

 ```sh
 python application.py
 ```

+As a reference, a full template copy of this example is available in the repository as `gui_template.py`.

 To import and use the GUI class (`FILENAME.py`), which defines the class `Ui_MainWindow`, you must first create a custom class `ApplicationWindow` that extends the class `PyQt5.QtWidgets.QMainWindow` (which provides the Qt5 application backend):
 ```py